Coeur d’Alene High School 2022-2023

 Each student will be required to bring with them to class: an instrument, either their own or one the school is supplying for them; music which they have prepared for the rehearsal in a rehearsal folder; a #2 pencil for marking the music; instrument specific supplies i.e. mutes, reeds, valve oil, slide cream, etc.

 I will provide the list of pieces.
 We will be studying specific recordings by specific performers, so be sure you are listening to the right person if you search youTube or iTunes.
-We will listening to and studying each piece together in class.
-You will have to log in to SCHOOLOGY to access each weekly assignment (you can do this during class with either you own device or a school Chromebook, when available).
+You will have to log in to SCHOOLOGY to access each weekly assignment.
 There will be ten questions each week.
-Selections from these 15 pieces will be on the semester final exam.Click on the links below to access the slideshows we view in class:

-We will be testing on scales on a regular schedule - four scales each month.
+We will be testing scales on a regular schedule - four scales each month.

-- Semester one is Major Scales/Arpeggios + Chromatic Scale
+- Semester One is Major Scales/Arpeggios and Chromatic Scale

-You will need to submit these assignments electronically by video submission, using either a school-supplied iPad or your own video capable device.
+You will need to submit these assignments electronically by video submission, using your school chromebook.